 Automotive electrification and energy storage will drive strong demand for lithium-ion battery raw materials over the coming decades.
 Understanding these potential future sources of supply is key to identifying potential bottlenecks as well as opportunities.

 To understand the potential of new sources of raw materials, Roskill has reviewed the plans of over 50 developers evaluating greenfield projects that could contribute to the supplies of cobalt, graphite, lithium, manganese and nickel in the 2020s.

-For each project, the report provides a summary, outlook, critical influencing factors, location and infrastructure, project history, geology, resources, development plans and economics including calculation of net present value.
+For each project, the report provides a detail multi-decade production, cost and cash flow outlook in addition, to a written project overview outlining each project’s critical influencing factors, location and infrastructure, project history, geology, resources, mining method, processing flowsheet and development plans.

 - What is the landscape for greenfield projects to help meet future demand?

 - Where are these projects located and could geography play a role?